 The anterior approach does not divide any muscles, but goes between different muscle planes and offers the most direct approach to the hip joint.
 The advantage of this is a potentially quicker recovery and a lower dislocation rate because the posterior structures of the hip are not removed.
 The disadvantage of this approach is that it is the least commonly used and may require use of a special table to enhance visualization and it requires different implants than are used through a posterior approach.

-We have been using the anterior approach for total hip replacement at Valley Medical Center now since 2008.
-We are currently conducting a prospective randomized study to compare the potential advantages of the anterior approach total hip to posterior approach total hip using the same surgeon, implants, and surgical technique.
-As part of our ongoing commitment to excellence, we conduct several clinical research studies to test the validity of different surgical techniques and implants.
+We have been using the anterior approach for total hip replacement at Valley Medical Center since 2008.
+As part of our ongoing commitment to excellence, we conduct clinical research studies to test new and different surgical techniques and implants.